 Some of you might remember the Vegan Lentil Shepherd’s Pie that I made last year.
 It’s easily one of my favorites but I’ll be the first to admit that the ingredient list can seem somewhat intimidating.
 I mean the end result is definitely worth it but I get that not everyone wants to buy a ton of stuff to make dinner.
-So this one is made much simpler by using just a bag of frozen mixed vegetables, onion and garlic.
-However I did keep the tomato paste and vegan Worcestershire in the sauce because I love the flavor they give the lentils but you could probably get away without if you don’t keep them stocked in your pantry.

 The idea to do a twice baked potato came from the lovely Nicole over at Cooking for Keeps.
 She developed a meaty version for Oh Sweet Basil and I couldn’t get over how good they looked.
 But of course I did what I always do and replaced the beef for legumes.